 As well as the geographical posts which focus on a particular area or valley, I have been gradually creating themed walk collections from my Northumberland routes which I can add to as and when.
 Sometimes it is interesting to focus on one aspect or feature of an area, which can then be done as a group.
 So far there are walk collections in the Northumberland section featuring the coast, castles, waterfalls and short walks.

-I’ve always had a soft spot for a sacred site or a cave, so my latest collection Rock Routes features some of my personal favourite geological, historical and archaeological places in Northumberland with links to GPS files.
+I’ve always had a soft spot for a sacred place or a cave, so my latest collection Sacred Sites features some of my personal favourite geological, historical and archaeological places in Northumberland with links to GPS files.